 Welcome to the start of the Great South West Walk.
 Tilt No.1.
 I assure you, there was misery involved, but I guess that’ll provide you with some entertainment?

-Well, I haven't posted for a while have I?
-Believe it or not, but I've actually been walking and frankly it's interrupting the blogging.
-Since my mystery illness that lasted about six weeks, I've gone out and completed quite a few day walks from the 'Daywalks Around Melbourne' book which is available from Open Spaces Books.
-I will write them up at some stage as there were enough stuff ups worthy of a post or two.
+Before getting into it though, I haven’t posted for a while have I?
+Believe it or not, but I’ve actually been walking and frankly it’s interrupting the blogging.
+Since my mystery illness that lasted about six weeks, I’ve gone out and completed quite a few day walks.
+I’ll write them up at some stage, as there were a few which are worthy of a post or two.
 How about losing a polarizer on a day walk?
 Is it even possible?
-Well, yes, with me it is and one is lying out in the bush somewhere near Castlemaine.
+Well, yes, with me it is and one’s lying out in the bush somewhere near Castlemaine.

-Before I post about those walks, I really have no option, but to briefly mention a hike that has pushed the 'fiasco level' to an all time high.
-This entry is just a 'greatest hits package' of the hike, but I better mention it now, otherwise the lack of blogging might have you wondering if I've carked it in the last few months.
-Oh yeah, if I do die, my son Ben said he'll continue the blog.
-I'm not sure if I believe him, but there you go.
+Before I post about those walks, I really have no option, but to briefly mention a hike that has pushed the ‘fiasco level’ to an all time high.
+This entry is just a ‘greatest hits package’ of the hike, but I better mention it now, otherwise the lack of blogging might have you wondering if I’ve carked it recently.
+Oh yeah, if I do die, my son Ben said he’ll continue the blog.
+I’m not sure if I believe him, but there you go.

 Anyway, last week I started the Great South West Walk from Portland accompanied by occasional hiking sidekick the ‘Smuffin’.
 We were going for a bit of an easier method as we utilised ‘Lady Smuffin’ for food drops along the way, but even with that assistance we were cutting it a little fine as we had 12 days to complete the hike whereas my track notes suggest 14.